ChenLamay/Brain_Connectivity_Connectogram/README.md

    - Constructs a circular layout for brain regions using MNE-Python's `circular_layout` function.
    - Utilizes `plot_connectivity_circle` to create a connectivity visualization based on the processed data.
    - The visualization uses a color scheme to represent the connectivity strength between different brain regions.
-The lower the pvalue is, the stronger the color shade, indicating a higher significance in the value of number of tracts between two brain regions.
+The lower the pvalue is, the stronger the shade of the color, indicating a higher significance in the value of "number of tracts" between two brain regions.

 ## Notes